ibm-cloud-docs/cli/service-connection.md

 ## Enabling virtual routing and forwarding
 {: #cli-private-vrf}

-You must first enable virtual routing and forwarding in your account, and then you can enable the use of {{site.data.keyword.cloud_notm}} private service endpoints.
+First, enable virtual routing and forwarding in your account, and then you can enable the use of {{site.data.keyword.cloud_notm}} private service endpoints.
 For more information about setting up your account to support the private connectivity option, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).

 To learn more about private connections on {{site.data.keyword.cloud_notm}}, see [Secure access to services using service endpoints](/docs/account?topic=account-service-endpoints-overview).